varkxel/varkxel.github.io/utopia/entry3.md

 This adds next to no overhead and runs entirely on the GPU, without even the need for a compute shader.

-## Async texture fetch
-The result texture is now fetched asynchronously from the GPU with a callback, removing the main hitch from the generation method being called.

 # Wrapping up
 Overall, the past few weeks were mostly about getting the base shapes of the island to look correct, which has now been achieved.